Putting your bins out for collection

 - Sending household waste to landfill cost Stirling Council over £2million.
 We can reduce this figure by recycling more of our waste.

-- Waste Scotland Regs require us to collect all mixed plastics which were previously sent to landfill.
+- Waste Scotland Regulations now require us to collect all mixed plastics which were previously sent to landfill.

 - Our collection vehicles have been replaced with a fewer number of higher capacity vehicles which enable us to deliver an improved service to local people at a lower overall cost and reduce our CO2 emissions.